 What It Means for Individual Investors

 The potential risks that commission-based fees present are worth noting.
-The possibility of a conflict of interest, however, does not automatically undermine the soundness of the consultant’s advice.
-When meeting a financial advisor for the first time, consider asking outright how their conflicts of interest might affect you and what they can do to address it.
+However, the possibility of a conflict of interest does not automatically undermine the soundness of the consultant’s advice.
+When meeting a financial advisor for the first time, consider asking outright how their conflicts of interest might affect you and what they can do to address them.

 How To Get a Fee-Based Investment

 When seeking a financial advisor for fee-based investments, consider asking for referrals from your family, friends, or colleagues.
 Just be sure your financial goals and values align with theirs.
 You can ask your tax specialist or attorney for recommendations, too.

 Keep in mind that some financial firms have net worth requirements.
 Others may work with specific groups, such as small businesses or nonprofit organizations.
 You may need to shop around before settling on a fee-based advisor suitable for your needs.